red512/vimex/README.md

 ### k8s cluster

 > Here I used EKS cluster that was created in Terraform but you can use any cloud provider or work with minikube.
-> In this example I used AWS and also left commented out part for minikube usage.
+> In this example I used AWS and also left commented out the part for minikube usage.

 ```
 # provider "helm" {